BookStackApp/website/content/blog/bookstack-release-v22-02.md

 ### Next Steps

 This release was the first in working upon our "Editor Alignment & Review" [road-map](https://github.com/BookStackApp/BookStack#%EF%B8%8F-road-map) item.
-For this next feature release I'll be looking to get deeper into this road-map item to align markdown/wysiwyg feature-sets and potential offer easier traversal between these editor options.
+For this next feature release I'll be looking to get deeper into this road-map item to align markdown & wysiwyg feature-sets and potentially offer easier traversal between these editor options.

 With the updates made to the WYSIWYG editor I think it's likely we'll have a flurry of patch releases to enhance features and patch issues that pop up from wider usage.